Katakolon is a picturesque fishing village in the area of Ilia in the Peloponnese, Greece.

 Katakolon has a population of about 500 permanent residents.

 You can walk all over Katakolon in 20 minutes!
-It is small and consists of three parallel roads:
+It is small and consists of three parallel streets:

 The one is a promenade in front of the sea, the second is the main street where mostly shops are gathered and the third in the back is a quaint street and mainly residential area.